CS

 Feature Showdown

-The Hyundai IONIQ 5 features a 12.3-inch touchscreen, while the Mazda CX-90 gets a 10.3-inch display.
+The Hyundai IONIQ 5 features a 12.3-inch touchscreen paired with a 12.3-inch digital dash, while the Mazda CX-90 gets a 10.3-inch display and 7-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-The Hyundai IONIQ 5 stands out with head-up display, panoramic roof, heated front seats, ventilated seats and BOSE audio that you will not find on the Mazda CX-90.
+The Hyundai IONIQ 5 stands out with head-up display, panoramic roof, heated front seats, ventilated seats, V2L and Bose audio that you will not find on the Mazda CX-90.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain